Updated on 04/24/2023

 Don’t let your depression go on so long that it becomes debilitating.
 If you’ve tried all the tips we’ve given here today and you’ve talked to a friend or loved one about how you’re feeling, you should be proud.
 However, if you still can’t seem to shake your depression, and being depressed in bed is becoming something that interferes with your daily life, you should consider talking to a mental health professional.

-A doctor or therapist can help you come up with a new depression treatment plan or adjust your current one to help you manage depression.
+A doctor or therapist can help you come up with a new depression treatment plan or adjust your current one to help you manage depression and any depression symptom you’re dealing with.
 Make sure that you’re communicating with them so they know how severe your depression has become.
 They can help you better understand what type of depression you’re dealing with or if other mental health conditions are affecting your energy levels.

-It might be something as simple as adjusting the dosage or type of medication for depression you’re on, or it could also be a matter of finding the right combination of therapy and medication.
+It might be something as simple as adjusting the dosage or type of medication for depression you’re on, or it could also be a matter of finding the right combination of medication and therapy for depression.

 11. Let Yourself Have a Mental Health Day & Stay In Bed